Jmcobb/JS_learning/Readme.md

 ### How to navigate:

-- JS_Concepts folder - Major building blocks of the language/Software engineering including notes and example files.
+- Notes - Major building blocks of the language/Software engineering including notes and example files.

 - Projects - Small projects combining one or two concepts to help demonstrate and practice working knowledge of topics.